Shinkei/multiSelectForm/README.md

 To run the project please run the command `npm start`, it will create a server in the port 3000, so use the browser to go to `localhost:3000`

+## Deployment

+the app to test the component is deployed here: [https://miltistepform.netlify.app/](https://miltistepform.netlify.app/)

 ## Author

 Jorge Ramirez